Director, Governance and Performance

 - prevention of any further privacy breach.

 The Vice-President (Administration) and University Registrar must be informed of serious breaches of this policy or related protocols and any actions arising out of any investigations.A breach which involves misuse or inappropriate access to personal information by a staff member may be a breach of the QUT Staff Code of Conduct and managed under disciplinary or unsatisfactory performance processes (B/8.1.7).

 Protection of personal information must be addressed as part of many university activities.
 These activities include:

 - ensuring commercial contracts with third parties have appropriate safeguards for protection of personal information, consistent with QUT's policy on Management of contracts, deeds and memoranda of understanding (A/1.6)

-- addressing requirements of the Information Privacy Act when transferring personal information outside of Australia
+- addressing requirements of the Information Privacy Act (IP Act) when transferring personal information outside of Australia

 - ensuring that unique identifiers are not published or made generally available.